 To accommodate the different needs of the various occupants, a large mixed-use building can be subdivided into stratum lots each of which can be sold or further subdivided by a strata scheme.
 Diagram No. 2 shows a multi-storey building on a city block containing a car park with two underground levels, retail outlets at ground level, followed by four levels of office space and finally 11 floors of residential units at the top of the building.
 The residential units and some of the car park may form a separate strata scheme subdividing one of the stratum lots while leases may be created for the commercial offices and / or shops comprised in the other stratum lots.

 The ongoing operation of a strata plan is governed by the Owners Corporation and the strata by-laws.

-When a building is subdivided by a stratum plan (then strata plans), the overall building is governed by a Building Management Committee and the Strata Management Statement which is registered at NSW Land Registry Services.
+When a building is subdivided by a stratum plan (then strata plans), the overall building is governed by a Strata Management Statement which is registered at NSW Land Registry Services.
 Each owner of a stratum lot is a member of the Building Management Committee which manages the building in accordance with the Strata Management Statement.